sainisajal147/Data-Structures/README.md

 # Data Structures
-Contains Few important Data Structures and thier Algorithms.
+Contains Few important Data Structures and their Algorithms.